oktadev/okta-blog/README.md

 To describe how to setup a new application on Okta, please use the [`cli.md`](_source/_includes/setup/cli.md) or [`maven.md`](_source/_includes/setup/maven.md) includes.

-These will render instructions using the [Okta CLI](https://cli.okta.com) (or [Okta Maven Plugin](https://github.com/oktadeveloper/okta-maven-plugin) and link to instructions for the Admin Console (with screenshots).
+These will render instructions using the [Okta CLI](https://cli.okta.com) (or [Okta Maven Plugin](https://github.com/oktadeveloper/okta-maven-plugin)) and link to instructions for the Admin Console.

-Please do not include any screenshots of the CLI or Admin Console in your post.
+**Please do not include any screenshots of the CLI or Admin Console in your post.**

 Below are some examples:

 Angular App: